pcelaya/RacingCar/README.md

 Gameplay:

 - The main point is to arrive to the end.
-You have 3 lives, you can lose live falling of the limits and get damaged by the enemies.
+You have 5 minutes to finish the level, you respawn in a checkpoint if you fall off the limits or get damaged by a enemy.

 Controls: